National Book Award for Young People's Literature

-The National Book Award for Young People's Literature is one of five annual National Book Awards, which are given by the National Book Foundation (NBF) to recognize outstanding literary work by US citizens.
+The National Book Award for Young People's Literature is one of five annual National Book Awards given by the National Book Foundation (NBF) to recognize outstanding literary work by US citizens.
 They are awards "by writers to writers".
 The judging panel are five "writers who are known to be doing great work in their genre or field".

 The category Young People's Literature was established in 1996.
 From 1969 to 1983, prior to the Foundation, there were some "Children's" categories.

 The award recognizes one book written by a US citizen and published in the US from December 1 of the previous year to November 30 in the award year.
 The National Book Foundation accepts nominations from publishers until June 15, requires mailing nominated books to the panelists by August 1, and announces five finalists in October.
 The winner is announced on the day of the final ceremony in November.
 The award is $10,000 and a bronze sculpture; other finalists get $1000, a medal, and a citation written by the panel.
 (Note: Beginning 2005, the official annual webpages (see References) provide more information: the panelists in each award category, the publisher of each finalist, some audio-visual interviews with authors, etc. For 1996 to date, annual webpages generally provide transcripts of acceptance speeches by winning authors.)

 There were 230 books nominated for the 2010 award.
 This had risen to 333 submissions by 2024.